Thunberg calls for climate action in oil-rich Alberta

+“The climate and ecological crisis is far beyond party politics and the main enemy right now should not be any political opponents, because our main enemy is physics.”

+The 16-year-old told thousands of people in front of the provincial legislature in Edmonton on that the future of the planet is at stake.
+Alberta has the world’s third largest oil reserves in the world.
+It is a large source of emissions.

 A group of oil and gas industry supporters held a counter-rally.
-They took part in a truck convoy but were vastly outnumbered by climate activists.
+The convoy of pro oil and gas truckers passed by as Thunberg spoke, with the sound of their horns echoing through the plaza.

+Canadian Prime Minister Justin Trudeau is in a tough reelection fight in Monday’s national elections.
+Trudeau met with Thunberg earlier in the campaign.

 Thunberg began holding solitary demonstrations outside Sweden’s parliament in August 2018, skipping classes once a week to protest climate change.